SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 >**Note:** The SharePoint Framework is currently in preview and is subject to change.
 SharePoint Framework client-side web parts are not currently supported for use in production enviornments.

-ITo build SharePoint client-side web parts you can use Visual Studio, or your own custom development environment.
+To build SharePoint client-side web parts you can use Visual Studio, or your own custom development environment.
 You can use a Mac, PC, or Linux.

 ## Install developer tools